htcondor/htcondor/docs/version-history/development-release-series-89.rst

   administrator can subsequently approve).
 This now matches the behavior of the *condor_schedd* and *condor_startd*. :ticket:`7447`

+- Tokens can be blacklisted by setting the ``SEC_TOKEN_BLACKLIST_EXPR`` configuration parameter to an expression matching the token contents.
+  :ticket:`7449`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking